orchestracities/documentation/docs/tutorial.md

 While in principle it is possible to store any data model in Orion, it is highly recommended to leverage FIWARE [Data Models](https://fiware-datamodels.readthedocs.io/en/latest/).
-Leveraging standardised datamodels ensures that different cities produce easy to re-use data.
+Leveraging standardised data models ensures that different cities produce easy to re-use data.
 The benefit of this approach is that applications and services build on top of such models are easy to be re-used on different cities.

 Of course, your application may need additional models or slight modifications to existing models.
 In case we recommend to contribute your additions and